Three smiling volunteers at the Amherst poetry fest, 2009

 Physical Accessibility

-Our Tour Center, bathroom, and first floor of the Homestead and a portion of the museum grounds are wheelchair accessible.
+Our Tour Center, bathroom, and first floor of the Homestead and The Evergreens and a portion of the museum grounds are wheelchair accessible.
 Due to their historic architecture, the second floors of each house are not accessible to wheelchair users and other visitors who need to avoid stairs.

 For planning purposes, please note the following: